Public transport in Auckland: Non-AT services

+The SkyDrive bus provides a direct bus connection between Auckland Airport and Auckland CBD.
+Previously, SkyBus provided direct bus services, however the service ceased due to the COVID-19 pandemic.

+Both services are classified as "non-integral" exempt services, meaning that AT would not otherwise fund a service to fulfill their function if they were not being run commercially (unlike the Waiheke Ferry which is an integral exempt service).

+Additionally, Busit on behalf of Waikato Regional Council operate two bus services, 21 (Northern Connector) and 44 (Pōkeno to Pukekohe), that serve the Franklin region of Auckland and the northern Waikato area.

 Bus priority facilities

 Auckland has a growing number of bus lanes, some of which operate at peak times only and others 24 hours a day.
 These lanes are for buses and two-wheeled vehicles only and are intended to reduce congestion and shorten travel times.
 All are sign-posted and marked on the road surface.

 The Central Connector bus lane project improved links between Newmarket and the inner city, while bus lanes are also planned on Remuera Road and St Johns Road to connect the city with the Eastern Bays suburbs.

-The Northern Busway provides complete separation for buses from general traffic between Akoranga (near Takapuna) and Constellation Drive.
-This busway is to be extended further north to Albany busway station including building a new station at Rosedale.
-In the long-term plans remain to extend the busway to Hibiscus Coast busway station, and Orewa.
+The Northern Busway provides complete separation for buses from general traffic between Akoranga Station (near Takapuna) and Albany Station.
+In the near future, a new station will be built between Albany and Constellation Station called Rosedale Station.
+It will serve the nearby Industrial Area.
+In the long-term plans remain to extend the busway to Hibiscus Coast Station, and Orewa.

 The Eastern Busway (AMETI) is currently being constructed to connect Botany and Panmure with a separated busway along Ti Rakau Drive, onto Pakuranga Road and Lagoon Drive.
 Pre-construction began in late 2018, with the removal of houses along Pakuranga Road due to be complete by April 2019.
-Stage one connecting Panmure and Pakuranga should be completed by 2020, with the Reeves Road flyover (2022) and continued construction of the busway from Pakuranga to Botany being completed by 2025.
-A new Botany station is due to be completed by 2026.
-Further extensions to Auckland Airport via Manukau City are being explored, although no decisions on this extension have been made public.
+Stage one connecting Panmure and Pakuranga opened in 2021, with continued construction of the busway from Pakuranga to Botany being completed by 2027.
+A new Botany station is due to be completed by this time.

-Other planned busways include the Northwestern Busway between Westgate and the city centre (possibly to be built as light-rail instead of a busway) and a bus connection between Auckland Airport, Manukau City and Botany.
+Other planned busways include the Northwestern Busway between Westgate and the city centre (possibly to be built as light-rail instead of a busway) and a bus connection between Auckland Airport and Botany.
+There are currently small sections of bus lanes on SH16 between Westgate and Newton Rd as an interim "short-term" improvement before the Northwestern Busway is built.

-Commuter services

-At peak hours express buses serve commuters from the outlying towns north and south of Auckland.